sunra-ai/sunra-clients/clients/java/README.md

 The `SunraClient` is a robust and user-friendly Java implementation of the [sunra.ai](https://sunra.ai) client library.

+## Community

+Join our [Discord community](https://discord.gg/W9F3tveq) to connect with other developers, get help, and stay updated with the latest features and announcements.

 ## Getting Started

 The `SunraClient` library serves as a client for sunra.ai applications and AI models.
 Before using this library, you'll need to: